catewairimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script adds execition permission tothe owner,group owner,and other users to the file hello.
 A script that set permissions to the file hello whereby owner and the group owner has no permission at all while other users has all permission.
 A script that sets the mode of the file hello to -rwxr-x-wx 1. julien julien 23 sep 20 13:25 hello.
 The script set the mode of the file hello sames as the file olleh's mode.
+The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and other users and regular files should not be changed.